 I needed to quickly test a ROM chip for my C64 but I was still waiting for freshly ordered flash ROMs.
 However, I’ve had old EPROMs lying around.
 Problem was that these were obviously already burned.
 Since I don’t have a proper eraser I had to find a different way to erase’em.
 I’ve figured that an old tanning lamp straight from the `80s should do the trick.

 … 20 minutes of chip tanning worked like a charm 😉

 I have a few peripherals queued for cleaning.
 Nothing fancy at all except the fact that it was done without sun ;).

 I was testing this new idea of one dude from internetz and it turned out he is correct.
 Sun is actually not needed – warmth is.
-I’ve just covered plastic parts with 12% hair whitening cream and wrapped it in stretch foil.
+I’ve just covered plastic parts with 12% hair whitening cream and wrapped them in stretch foil.
 Then left it for 4 days near my central heating oven to keep it warm.
 Below is a short photo story.

 Whitening … another way 😉

-When plastic cases are in really bad shape and there are no options to bring back original color I usually paint’em.
-I’ve finally found very nice RAL9001 Satin spray paint that nearly matches original C64c case color.
+When plastic cases are in really bad shape and there are no options to bring back the original color I usually paint’em.
+I’ve finally found very nice RAL9001 Satin spray paint that nearly matches the original C64c case color.